-Explanatory Note at Appendix 2 below for further information).
-Act 2000.
-(See Please tick the relevant box below: EIA Portal Confirmation Notice is enclosed with this Notice of Appeal Other evidence of Project's inclusion on EIA Portal is enclosed or set out below (such as the Portal ID Number) An EIA was not completed in the Application stage/the Project does not appear on the EIA Portal Details of other evidence Signed by the Appellant Date O/ 6/2025 Please note that this form win only be accepted by REGISTE RED POST or handed in to the ALAB offices Payment of fees must be received on or before the closing date for receipt of appeals, otherwise the appeal will be deemed invalid.
+Please tick the relevant box below: EIA Portal Confirmation Notice is enclosed with this Notice of Appeal Vone.
+Other evidence of Project's inclusion on EIA Portal is enclosed or set out below (such as the Portal ID Number) An EIA was not completed in the Application stage/the Project does not appear on the EIA Portal with a current Please see main body complaint contained within the subject matter of appeal, particular interest and grounds for appeal.
+Details of other evidence Signed by the Appellant Date: 16/06/2025 Please note that this form will only be accepted by REGISTERED POST or handed in to the ALAB offices.
+Payment of fees must be received on or before the closing date for receipt of appeals, otherwise